 |The Green in New Haven (1853)|

-Since turkey was ubiquitous on American menus in the nineteenth century, this bill of fare appears to have only one reference to the holiday.
-Although you might not notice it at first glance, there are two kinds of apple custard pie; the one called Marlborough pie was a customary Thanksgiving dessert in New England.
+Given that turkey was ubiquitous on American menus in the nineteenth century, this bill of fare contains only one reference to the holiday.
+While you might not notice it at first glance, there are two kinds of apple custard pie; the one called a Marlborough pie was typically served on Thanksgiving in New England.
 According to an 1841 cookbook, it was made by first paring and grating “sweet mellow apples," perhaps referring to the crimson-striped Baldwins that were then popular.
 “To a pint of the grated pulp put a pint of milk, a couple of eggs, two table-spoonfuls of melted butter, the grated peel of a lemon, and half a wine glass of brandy.
 Sweeten it to the taste with nice brown sugar.
 The eggs should be beaten to a froth, then the sugar stirred into them, and mixed with the rest of the ingredients.
 A little stewed pumpkin, mixed with the apples, improves the pie.
 Bake the pie in deep plates, without an upper crust.”

-Oddly enough, all of the pies on the menu were probably made at a pie factory located three blocks away from the hotel.
-This large bakery was established in 1844 by a former blacksmith named Amos Munson who produced “toothsome, old-fashioned pies” for sale in New York City.6 By spring 1849, the good-natured entrepreneur was shipping over a thousand pies a day, each with a hand-rolled crust, to the metropolis by steamboat.
-Although local sales were miniscule by comparison, Munson also made pies for some of the eateries in New Haven, then a town of about twenty thousand.
-It is entirely possible that the Marlborough pie on the menu at the Tontine was made as part of a large production run for New York, where there was urban nostalgia for the traditional tastes of Thanksgiving in New England.
+Oddly enough, all of the pies on the menu were probably made at a pie factory located three blocks away.
+Established in 1844 by a former blacksmith named Amos Munson, this large bakery produced “toothsome, old-fashioned pies.”6 By the spring of 1849, Munson was shipping over a thousand pies a day to New York City, each with a hand-rolled crust, to the metropolis by steamboat.
+Although local sales were minuscule by comparison, Munson also made pies for the hotels and eateries in New Haven, then a town of about twenty thousand.
+It is entirely possible that the Marlborough pie on the Tontine menu was made as part of a large production run for New York where there was urban nostalgia for the Thanksgiving traditions of New England.

 S. S. Baltic